bangbangsoftware/binder/README.md

  This will build the site to dist, which can be commited and served by github pages

+### Yes, but could it be used for multiple users ???
+Well, no - not out the box, not if you wanted to share data across users.
+However I was thinking of developing a light weight couchdb like system using postgres notify, websockets and some simple [localStorage](https://en.wikipedia.org/wiki/Web_storage) syncing code...

+### More techno bable
+It's a *simple fit* to straight forward use case, using localStorage as a sort of redux store.
+It has a plugin system, where you can add features in a decoupled way.
+It is small, in fact these docs are most likely bigger than the code.
+So if you want to use routes, just get the webserver to serve another file, the state will still be there as

 ## To Do

 * [ ] Documentation